l4wio/CTF-challenges-by-me/0ctf_quals-2018/House-of-Cards/README.md

 It's not about heap at all.

-You have to exploit with 2 server.
+You have to exploit with 2 IP.

-Server A to leak the whole stack to file `l4w` by supplying `Size data` = `-1` .
+IP A to leak the whole stack to file `l4w` by supplying `Size data` = `-1` .
 Hang it.

-Meanwhile, go to server B, using stack overflow, to spray the string like:
+Meanwhile, go to IP B, using stack overflow, to spray the string like:

-`'/////////{ip_server_A}\0' * 0x1337`
+`'/////////{ip_A}\0' * 0x1337`

 to overwrite env `REMOTE_HOST`

-On the current session B, you got the sandbox path as server A directory.
-From now on, you can read the leaked-stack file `l4w`, then send it to server A.
+On the current session B, you got the sandbox path as IP A directory.
+From now on, you can read the leaked-stack file `l4w`, then send it to A.

 Go back to A, parse the file then you have full stack content including: stack cookie, return address, PIE , libc ... and simply overwrite return address to `system`.